ahtrahddis/donothing/zazen instruction/zazen_instruction.md

 There are many traditions of Buddhism, and each tradition has its own approach to meditation practice.
-My practice was developed within that the Japanese Soto Zen tradition, so what I will tell you about meditation is only from the perspective of that tradition.
+My practice was developed within the Japanese Soto Zen tradition, so what I will tell you about meditation is only from the perspective of that tradition.
 If you think my style of practice is not for you, you do not have to think that all types of meditation are not for you; there exist many other